THE ONLINE WRITING INSTRUCTION COMMUNITY

 Video Conferencing

 Connecting with students in an online space can be difficult.
-So often students feel the disconnect between the long emails describing assignments, course direction, course policies, reminders, and the multitude of written communication that can come from a typical writing class.
-In face-to-face spaces, so many questions and concerns can be answered and alleviated via understanding the class dynamic, quick personal discussions with students before and after class, and office conferences for extended clarification of assignments or just to see where a student is in the class.
+Often students feel disconnected in online courses.
 By using a video conference software, you can see the student, hear them, and gain a better understanding as to where they are with concern for assignments and class.
-You may have made a four minute video screen capture that explains the assignment, but the student may require a better explanation, one that is tailored to them as you talk and realize from watching their facial expressions and fluctuations in their voice that they still do not understand the assignment.
 A five minute video conference will go a long way compared to a four page email trying to explain the assignment you have already explained.
 Such video conferences may seem difficult if you are private, but think back to your face-to-face classes and remember how helpful speaking with your students can be - both for them and for you as a teacher.

 • Skype - you can share screens to walk them through assignments and websites.